ctb/titus-blog/src/2018-can-bits-be-cpr.md

 ## Knowledge (and publications) are probably not the basis of a scholarly commons.

-Interestingly, this all connects to another discussion about open access principles, and scientific publication more generally.
+Interestingly, this all connects to another discussion, this time about open access, and scientific publication more generally.
 Recently, William Gunn
 [made the argument](https://twitter.com/mrgunn/status/1029042440450191360)
 that publishers contribute quite a bit to science by “assemb[ing]